Aged Care Courses

 Growth in job opportunities in aged care

 The aged care sector is set to expand to match the growing ageing Australian population.
-The number of people working as Aged and Disabled Carers in their main job grew very strongly over 5 years.
+The number of people working as Aged and Disabled Carers grew very strongly over 5 years, in 2014 to 2019.

 For residential aged care, the government provision target ratio is 7.8% for people over the age of 70, this means 78 residential places per 1000 people over the age of 70, to be achieved by 20121-22 nationally.
 The “target provision ratio” policy sets the overall number of funded places per 1000 target population.